eli003/ch4t/fortschritt.md

 - Tobias: first working cli_client featuring two threads for handling message sending and receiving simultaneously.

 ### June 23rd
-- Tobias: Receiving and sending pickles (object-messages) now works with cli_client.py
+- Tobias: Cli_client is now able to receive and load pickles.
+We can now send messages with user metadata
 - Elias: Server is now able to recieve and load pickles